-Taking into account the mitigation measures that have already been integrated into the Draft Plan, it is concluded that Proposed Material Alterations to the Draft Dún Laoghaire-Rathdown County Development Plan 2022-2028 are not foreseen to give rise to any significant effects on the integrity of any European Site, alone or in combination with other plans or projects59.
+Having incorporated mitigation measures, it is concluded that the Dún Laoghaire-Rathdown County Development Plan 2022-2028 is not foreseen to give rise to any significant effects on the integrity of any designated European Sites, alone or in combination with other plans or projects35.
 This evaluation is made in view of the conservation objectives of the habitats or species, for which these sites have been designated.